-Joining the unit in 1943 as Polish troops advanced through the Middle East, accounts differ about how the soldiers exactly came upon him, though it’s accepted that he was adopted as a homeless cub and weaned on condensed milk poured from a vodka bottle.
+Joining the unit in 1943 as the 2nd Polish Corps commanded by Władysław Anders advanced through the Middle East, accounts differ about how exactly the soldiers came upon him, though it’s accepted that he was adopted as a homeless cub and weaned on condensed milk poured from a vodka bottle.
 Affectionately christened 'Wojtek,' he slept and worked alongside the men, helping in the transport of live shells and boxes of ammunition to artillery positions.
 Fed on a diet of marmalade and honey it wasn’t long before Wojtek started assuming human traits, including the love of a smoke and a beer – his rewards for a good day’s work, like the rest of the soldiers.
-By all accounts he was a social animal; during breaks in combat he would wrestle with his Polish mates, often clamping their heads in his jaws.
+By all accounts he was a social animal; during breaks in combat he would wrestle with his Polish mates, often clamping their heads in his jaws (check out the video footage from any documentary - it's absurd).
 A voracious tea drinker, sometimes taking his brew with a nip of vodka, apparently he also wasn’t averse to clandestine raids on the field canteen.
 More than just a mascot, Wojtek became a reliable member of his unit, mastering the controls of the shower hut, and once allegedly capturing an Arab spy hiding in the camp.

 Finally, in 1947, his unit was demobilised, and Wojtek was placed in the care of Edinburgh Zoo where he became a cult attraction.
-His former comrades would occasionally visit him, flinging cigarettes his way, conversing in Polish to him, and even jumping into his enclosure to grapple with their old friend.
-Although the subject of much attention and several memorials following his death in 1963, Wojtek’s memory had been in danger of fading until its revival via a 2011 film on BBC2 Scotland entitled 'Wojtek - The Bear Who Went to War' (wojtekfilm.com) and several books published in the last few years.
-A monument to him went up in Kraków’s Jordan Park in 2014, and a further memorials have been unveiled in Edinburgh and Sopot (on Monte Cassino street of course).
+His former comrades would occasionally visit him, flinging cigarettes his way, conversing in Polish, and even jumping into his enclosure to grapple with their old friend.
+Although the subject of much attention and several memorials following his death in 1963, Wojtek’s memory had been in danger of fading until its revival via a 2011 film on BBC2 Scotland entitled 'Wojtek - The Bear Who Went to War' and several books published in the last ten years.
+A monument to him went up in Kraków’s Jordan Park in 2014, and further memorials have been unveiled in Edinburgh and Sopot (on Monte Cassino Street, of course).
 One of the more inspiring and light-hearted tales of WWII, it looks as though Wojtek's charming legacy is not just secure but going to become much more widely known.